Library Science for Sch Librns (LSSL)

 Students are acquainted with the selection, critical analysis, and historical development of literature for children.
 Emphasis is placed on selecting recreational and informational materials for children reflecting our multicultural society; identifying techniques, activities, and strategies that motivate children to read and respond to literature; and developing critical abilities for evaluating literature for children.
 Required for certification and MLS.

 LSSL 5361.
-Current Trends in Materials for Children and Young Adults.
+Trends in Materials for Children & Young Adults.
 3 Hours.

 Students examine recent trends in materials for children and young adults, with an emphasis placed on multicultural materials for children and young adults.
 Elective.